zio/zio-http/docs/dsl/handler_aspect.md

 ## Debug Handler Aspect

-The `debug` middleware is a useful middleware for debugging requests and responses.
+The `debug` handler aspect is a useful aspect for debugging requests and responses.
 It prints the response status code, request method and url, and the response time of each request to the console.

 ```scala mdoc:silent
   val helloRoute =